yousefelassal/quote-cron/README.md

 > Sadness flies away on the wings of time.

 > The only way to have a friend is to be one.

+> With the realization of one's own potential and self-confidence in one's ability, one can build a better world.